nrai14/translate-clean-api/README.md

 ### Step 4: Start the LibreTranslate API
 - In the terminal run:
     * docker-compose up -d
-(this will create the containerised LibreTranslate on port 5002)
+(this will conveniently create the containerised LibreTranslate on port 5002 with the details found in docker-compose.yml file)
     * docker-compose ps
 (checks the service is running)
-(verify it's running with curl http://localhost:5002 - you should see a response)